-AMU was renamed in 1978 to Alaska Pacific University but remains a Methodist-affiliated institution.
-It retains its commitment to its heritage of Alaska Native education while emphasizing rigorous academics and challenging field work in the arts and sciences.
+Under the direction of Peter Gordon Gould, an Unangax from the village of Unga, Alaska Methodist University (AMU) offered its first classes in 1960.
+AMU was renamed in 1978 to Alaska Pacific University (APU) but remains a Methodist-affiliated institution.
+It retains its commitment to its heritage of Alaska Native education.

 The Anchorage Higher Education Consortium Library serves university students and faculty.
 It is operated through an agreement between Alaska Pacific University and the University of Alaska Anchorage.
 Centrally located, the Consortium Library serves university students and faculty.